Dmitry Horvat: Railway service

 In March 1885, Horvat was promoted to lieutenant and in June was assigned to the construction of the Trans-Caspian military railway, having been appointed to the position of official on special assignments under General Mikhail Annenkov, head of road construction.
 The Trans-Caspian Military Railway is notable for the fact that it became the first railway in the world, built in a loose sand area.
-Its construction was initially intended for the strategic needs of the military department of the Russian Empire, but 1899 it was passed to the civilian Ministry of Railways.
+Its construction was initially intended for the strategic needs of the military department of the Russian Empire, but in 1899 it was passed to the civilian Ministry of Railways.

 The laying of the railway track superstructure was carried out by two railway battalions.
 As the road was built and stations opened, all posts in the service of the railway's operation, such as track repair, were also performed by the members of these battalions: officers, non-commissioned officers, and privates.
 Horvat, being a special assignment officer of the construction manager, had to do the work of the foreman, the traveling foreman, and even the locomotive engineer in order to complete and carry out the operation of the railway track in the shortest possible time.

-Due to his natural talents and exceptional service qualities, he quickly moved in the service, occupied a number of posts.
+Due to his natural talents and exceptional service qualities, he quickly moved up in the service, occupied several posts.
 In 1889, when the railway line was built to the city of Samarkand, he was appointed head of the operating distance of the Samarkand section of the Trans-Caspian military railway. in April 1889 he was promoted to the rank of stabs-kapitan, and in 1894 he was promoted to captain.

-In 1895, he was assigned to the Ussuri Krai, for the construction of the Ussuri railway, as the head of the 1st Ussuri battalion.
+In 1895, he was assigned to the Ussuri krai, for the construction of the Ussuri railway, as the head of the 1st Ussuri battalion.

 In May 1898, promoted to colonel.
 In September 1896, he was appointed the head of the South Ussuriisk railway, leaving his previous post.
-In April 1899 he became the Acting Head of the Trans-Caspian Railway.
+In April 1899, he became the Acting Head of the Trans-Caspian Railway.
 In November 1902, he received an offer to take the post of manager of the then Chinese Eastern Railway (CER).
-In 1903 he became the head of construction, then until April 27, 1918 he was promoted to the manager of the CER.
+In 1903, he became the head of construction, then, until April 27, 1918, he was promoted to the manager of the CER.
 He worked under the Minister of Finance as the head of the department in charge of the CER.

-In 1904 he was promoted to the rank of Major general, and received seniority on November 26, 1906, for distinction.
+In 1904, he was promoted to the rank of Major general and received seniority on November 26, 1906, for distinction.
 On December 6, 1911, he was promoted to the rank of lieutenant general, and received seniority on November 26, 1912, for distinction.